saha-indranil/sem4/OS/assignment2.1.md

 ---

-_8. Change the permission of Text5 whose contents can be read by you, write and execute by group and no permission for 3rd user level_<br>
+_8. Change the permission of Text5 whose contents can be read by you, write and execute by group and no permission for 3rd user level._<br>

 **$chmod 430 Folder3/Text5**

 ---

-_9. Delete the directory Folder 3_<br>
+_9. Delete the directory Folder3._<br>

 **$rm -rv Folder3**